-- (a) Each utility which maintains its books on a calendar year basis shall file the "Annual Report for Gas Utilities" Form F-16G available on the department's website at www.energy.nh.gov, and file with the department and the commission one signed original and one electronic copy by email or through the department's or the commission's electronic records filing system annually on or before March 31st. - (b) Each utility which maintains its books on a fiscal year which does not coincide with a calendar year shall file Form F-16G with the department and the commission one signed original and one electronic copy by email or through the department's or the commission's electronic records filing system no later than 90 days Unclear.
-Is this an agency form or a following the close of each fiscal year.
+(a) Each utility which maintains its books on a calendar year basis shall file department "Form F-16G, Annual Report for Gas Utilities," dated October 2023, available on the department's website at www.energy.nh.gov, and file with the department and the commission one signed original and one electronic copy by email or through the department's or the commission's electronic records filing system annually on or before March 31st.

+(b) Each utility which maintains its books on a fiscal year which does not coincide with a calendar year shall file Form F-16G with the department and the commission one signed original and one electronic copy by email or through the department's or the commission's electronic records filing system no later than 90 days following the close of each fiscal year.